-- Causing bodily injury
+- To cause bodily injury

-- Threatening imminent bodily injury
+- To threaten imminent bodily injury

-- Causing offensive bodily contact
+- To cause offensive bodily contact

 The most commonly charged assault is assault bodily injury.
 Your charge may be either a misdemeanor or a felony.
 The criminal penalties range from a Class C misdemeanor all the way up to a first degree felony.
 The severity of the charge depends on a number of factors, including the severity of the damage to the victim, who the victim is, and how the assault happened.
-If the alleged victim is a family member or household member, that is very important.
-The potential punishment can range from a simple fine all the way up to prison time.
+If the alleged victim is a family member or household member, that is very important fact that will affect the charge.
+The potential punishment can range from a simple fine all the way up to serious and long-term prison time.
 Assault convictions could result in the loss of crucial rights, and this is especially true if the alleged victim is a family member.
 One penalty that people do not often foresee includes the loss of the right to own a firearm.
 The result of an assault conviction can affect a person for the rest of his or her life.
 If you are facing any kind of assault charge, you need to consult with an attorney who handles these kinds of cases, who knows the nuances of hiring an aggressive criminal defense lawyer should be a priority.
 This page examines the assault statute and provides links to the specific kinds of assault statutes.

 Who is the Alleged Victim?

 But who the alleged victim in an assault case is also very important.
 The identity of the alleged victim can increase your criminal charge to a felony.
 If the alleged victim is your spouse, someone who you live with, or are someone you are dating, or have dated, that person is a “family member.”
 That means that you will be charged with a third degree felony if either you have been convicted of one misdemeanor assault family violence before; or, if it is your first charge but there is there is an allegation of choking or strangling.
 If the alleged victim is a public servant, an ABI charge will also be charged as a felony.
 A public servant is someone who works for the government.
 Most often, this means police officers.
 Importantly, the public servant must be working as a public servant while the alleged assault takes place.
-Here is the relevant part of 22.01 that deals with assault on family members and public servants:
+The relevant part of 22.01 that deals with assault on family members and public servants is summarized below: